 You can learn more about how to use the [Transactional email API method](🔗) in our API Reference.

-campaign_policy is tracked.
-It is also different from the classical email campaign in the following ways - Transactional email API:
+campaign_policy` is tracked.
+It is also different from the classical email campaign in the following ways.

 In general, the Transactional API also does not take into account our bounce management, as per the info below.

-- Delivery webhooks from the Transactional API do generate standard bounce events, same as standard emailing
+Delivery webhooks from the Transactional API _do_ generate standard bounce events, the same as standard emailing

 For cumulative bounce specifically:

-- Permanent ban is not applied (transactional API ignores
+A permanent ban is not applied (transactional API ignores `

 Optionally, you can define email template settings as part of the payload.
 Settings defined here have a higher priority over the ones defined within the template in the Bloomreach Engagement app.
 These settings involve custom event properties (see custom tracking), custom headers, URL parameters, and transfer identity.
 See the [API reference](🔗) for more details.